Every Filipino has experienced or knows someone close to them who has experienced an emergency.

 Is it something that is important to you and cannot be delayed?
 A nice example is having your only mode of transportation – a motorbike or a car – break down.
 If this is the case, it will need to be repaired immediately.

-On the other hand, the 4-4, 5-5, and subsequent monthly online sales, no matter how big the discounts they give, are not urgent.
+On the other hand, the 4-4, 5-5, and subsequent monthly online sales are not urgent, no matter how big the discounts they give.

 1. Who needs to build an emergency fund?